 When it comes to dining out in Singapore, there are three things we look for in a restaurant before giving it the Urban Journey seal of approval.
 Firstly, top notch food.
 Secondly, exceptional service.
 And finally, a buzzy atmosphere and ambiance that makes us want to stay all night!
 So for the past few months we’ve been seeking out spots that are awesome places to eat with friends and that are even suitable when you’re flying solo and want a good crowd to chill with.
 Here’re are our top picks for buzzy restaurants with great vibes.
+(These restaurants are not ranked in any particular order).

 Nestled within too-cool-for-school Tiong Bahru, Bakalaki is our current favourite haunt for excellent Greek food and a guaranteed great night out.
 The staff here are the epitome of hospitality; service is relaxed but efficient and complimentary tasting desserts and ouzo nightcaps are the norm.
 We’d feel comfortable dining here solo or with a large group for a celebration; anything goes.
 And the menu is filled with generous sharing plates channeling flavours of the sun.
 Tick.
 Tick.
 Tick.
 Go there.